 All of this has grave consequences as mental illness becomes more prevalent (1).
 The future is less certain and tales of low self-esteem, depression and victimhood are common (2).

 If you always thought insanity was on the rise, recent times have proved especially looney.
-Angry is contagious and a “cancel culture” now exists where people can lose their jobs for disagreeing with extremists.
+Anger is contagious and a “cancel culture” now exists where people can lose their jobs for disagreeing with extremists.
 The term “zombie” has become more popular than ever.
 Economists say there are too many “zombie” companies in America.
 Popular culture features TV series like the “Walking Dead”, and pre-pandemic “zombie walks” were seen in many cities:

 In 2011 the Center for Disease Control (CDC) “warned” the public to prepare for a sort of zombie apocalypse (3).